-The trim of a building helps define doors, windows, porches, cornices, eaves, projections, and dormers and is important to helping define the style and character of houses in the historic districts.
+The trim of a building helps define doors, windows, porches, cornices, eaves, projections, and dormers.
+It is important in helping to define the style and character of houses in the historic districts.
 Retain all original trim that defines the architectural character of the historic building.